samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 There are several ways to optimise the pseudocode, which is written for readability:

-- Instead of using a list of byte arrays for the buffer, access portions of a single large byte array.
+- Instead of using an array of byte arrays for the buffer, access portions of a single large byte array.
 - Instead of an integer counter that gets repeatedly converted to a byte array, allocate a byte array once and repeatedly fill that buffer or use a byte array counter.
 - Instead of `x % spaceCost`, one can do `x & (spaceCost - 1)` because `spaceCost` is a power of 2.
 - Skip the XORing of outputs when `parallelism = 1`.